skolnikskolnik/nimagi/README.md

 8. Made the image in the home page responsive

 9. Made Submit button take the whole line in contact form

+10. Added subpages to the portfolio to fill in with projects as I do them